Nonreciprocal superconducting transport and the spin Hall effect in gyrotropic structures: The Diode effect

-Even though the current in the superconductor is unbounded due to the absence of self-consistency, there is a critical current in the normal metal, even in the absence of spin-orbit coupling.
-It appears because in the presence of a phase gradient $k$ the coherence length $\sqrt{D/|\omega_{n}|}$ is modified to $\sqrt{D/\sqrt{\omega_{n}^{2}+k^{2}}}$, that is, the proximity effect is weaker if the phase gradient is larger.
-This limits the current flowing trough the system for large $k$.
-That is, the Cooper pairs in the superconductor can drag only a finite current in the normal layer.
-If either $\theta = 0$ or $h = 0$, this maximum Cooper drag is necessarily the same in both directions, no diode effect appears.
-If both are nonzero the current is suppressed in both directions, as shown in Fig. \ref{fig:Ikvsk}.
-The dependence on $k$ remains similar, though the maxima are not necessarily the same.
-In the parameter regime discussed here, this effect is small, and the the maxima are of similar magnitude.
+where the summation is over Matsubara frequencies.
+The dependence of the current on the phase gradient is shown in Fig. \ref{fig:Ikvsk}.
+The second term represents anomalous currents, that is, currents at $k = 0$.
+The necessary conditions for this term to be nonzero at $k = 0$ are the presence of a spin-Hall angle $\theta$, the generation of triplet correlations, possible via the exchange field of the FI, and a nonzero average gradient of the pair amplitudes.
+The latter is allowed due to the specific gyrotropy of the junction.

-The spin-relaxation suppresses $I(k)$ for all $k$, as shown in Fig. \ref{fig:Ikvsk}(b).
-However, this suppression is weak because the thickness is small, showing the robustness of the two-dimensional geometry against spin-relaxation due to SOC.
+Even though the current in the superconductor is unbounded due to the absence of self-consistency, there is a critical current in the normal metal.
+It appears because in the presence of a phase gradient $k$ the coherence length $\sqrt{D/|\omega|}$ is modified to $\sqrt{D/\sqrt{\omega^{2}+k^{2}}}$, that is, the proximity effect is weaker if the phase gradient is larger.
+This limits the current flowing trough N for large $k$.
+That is, the Cooper pairs in the superconductor can "drag" only a finite supercurrent in the normal layer.
+If either $\theta = 0$ or $\gamma_i = 0$, this maximum Cooper drag is the same in both directions.
+However a finite $\theta$ and $\gamma_i$ the maxima and minima at positive and negative $k$ respectively are not necessarily the same.
+In the parameter regime discussed here, this effect is small but finite, see Fig. \ref{fig:Ikvsk}.

-To have a qualitative comparison of the junction in Fig. \ref{fig:SetupJosephson}(b) with the lateral Josephson junction in Fig. \ref{fig:SetupJosephson}(a), the anomalous current is calculated as $I(k = 0)$.
+To have a qualitative comparison of the homogeneous junction in Fig. \ref{fig:SetupJosephson}(b) with the lateral Josephson junction in Fig. \ref{fig:SetupJosephson}(a), the anomalous current is calculated as $I(k = 0)$.
 As shown in Fig. \ref{fig:AnIGR}, the anomalous current is non-monotonous as a function of $\gamma_{i}$ and suppressed by increasing $\gamma_{r}$, similar to the anomalous current in the Josephson junction.
 The anomalous current is maximized for $\gamma_{i}\xi\approx 0.5$, which is in good correspondence with the value of $\gamma_{i}$ for which the anomalous current is maximized in the Josephson junction in Fig. \ref{fig:I0I1hdep}(b).

 The quality of the diode effect is characterized by the diode efficiency $\eta$, defined as